-Paul Ryan expected to be re-elected as House speaker
+Paul Ryan re-elected as House speaker Tuesday

 The final vote was 134-to-63 for Pelosi, meaning she matched her prediction that she'd retain the support of two-thirds of House Democrats.
 But it also meant that close to one-third of the diminished group voted for a change in leadership after getting beat again on Election Day.

-The Democratic caucus vote, however, was secret ballot, whereas Tuesday's vote is public, meaning there could be more political consequences for publicly opposing Pelosi, who's expected to retain her seat.
+The Democratic caucus vote, however, was secret ballot, whereas Tuesday's vote was public, meaning there could have been more political consequences for publicly opposing Pelosi, who's expected to retain her seat.

-The vote is scheduled to take place when Congress returns to office Tuesday.